getzola/zola/docs/content/documentation/content/taxonomies.md

 For example the default would be page/1.
 - `feed`: if set to `true`, a feed (atom by default) will be generated for each term.
 - `lang`: only set this if you are making a multilingual site and want to indicate which language this taxonomy is for
+- `render`: if set to `false`, pages will not be rendered for the taxonomy or for individual terms.

 Insert into the configuration file (config.toml):